kallehed/CudaLife/README.md

 - as previous, but now CUDA data is sent directly to SSBO, shader does bit manipulation of 32 uints to turn them into bools - getting 800 FPS at NO CELL TRANSFORMING - while 730 fps with transforming, practically no difference for -O3.

 - as previous, but now we have a OpenGL SSBO (shader storage buffer object) which CUDA writes directly to, and OpenGL draws it immediately.
 So now the CPU basically does nothing.
-The shader does bit operations to get the right state of it's cell.
+The shader does bit operations to get the right state of it's cell - 900 fps

+- Tested doing shared memory where blocks filled in for each other's corners, but got exact same framerate